Remove the paint drips

 Drag the edge of the paint scraper across the old paint, angling it so it doesn’t dig into the wood.

-Scrape out corners and other tough spots with the edge of a razor knife.
+Scrape out paint drips in the corners and other tough spots with the edge of a razor knife.
 Angle it down as you scrape to avoid cutting the wood.

 Rub off any remaining paint residue with a cotton rag wrapped around a paint scraper and dipped in denatured alcohol.